 - Analyzing ethical concerns

 Like all of us, students bring pre-existing ideas, biases, and prejudices into the classroom.
-And those explicit views and implicit biases can affect what students learn, how they learn, and how they bring what they learn together.
-Interdisciplinary teaching and learning help students recognize and address bias in a variety of ways.
+These can affect what students learn, how they learn, and how they apply what they learn in school to their lives.

 - Learn more readily

 - Get a deeper understanding of the material